Using P4 Aliases With Helix Core

 chg = -F "Change: %change% Description: %desc%" –ztag changes

 What if we want to refer to a parameter several times or change the order?
-Then we can use named parameters in the form $(parameter):
+Then we can use named parameters in the form $(parameter) with recent-changes $(max) = changes -m $(max).

-A more interesting example might be to change the order of the parameters, for example with the p4 clone command:
+To change the order of the parameters, for example, with the p4 clone command:

 original-clone = clone clone $(p4port) $(path) $(dir) = -d $(dir) -u sknop clone -p $(p4port) -f $(path)